getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // 3
 ```

+**Note:** Despite the name's implications, `@@iterator` is not the iterator object itself, but a function that *returns* the iterator object.
+This is quite easy to get confused!

 Each time the `for..of` loop calls `next()` on `myObject`'s iterator object, the internal pointer will advance and return back the next value from the object's properties list (see a previous note about iteration ordering on object properties/values).

 The return value from the `next()` call is an object, structured like this: `{ done: .. , value: .. }`, where `done` is a boolean that is `false` if there are still more values to iterate, and `true` once you retrieve the final value.
 The `value` property holds the value from the iteration.
 The `for..of` loop keeps going until it receives a `done:true` in the returned object.

 The iteration we just demonstrated is a simple ordered iteration, but you can of course define arbitrarily complex iterations for your custom data structures, as you see fit.
-As long as your iterator can return new values from `next()` calls, ES6's `for..of` can iterate over it.
+As long as your iterator returns new values from `next()` calls, ES6's `for..of` can iterate over it.

 In fact, you can even generate "infinite" iterators which never "finish" and always return a new value (such as a random number, an incremented value, a unique identifier, etc), though you probably will not use such iterators with an unbounded `for..of` loop, as it would never end and would hang your program.